CocodriloCAD/Cocodrilo/validatation/Readme.md

 ![grafik](https://user-images.githubusercontent.com/51473791/221571181-b220da8a-a3d4-40dc-adf2-01e86d39a26c.png)

 ### 4) Meshing of the cantilever
 In this example we want to mesh the cantilever with a quadrilateral mesh with a length of 0.1m.
-For that purpose, right click *w* and "Set integer".
+For that purpose, right click *w* (=Width Count: Number of faces along x-direction) and "Set integer".
 Here, enter 15, as we have a cantilever with a length of 1.5m and with 15 elements in the x-direction, each element has length of 0.1m in the x-direction.
-Subsequently, set analogously *n* to 10.
+Subsequently, set analogously *h* (=Height Count: Number of faces in y-direction) to 10.

+### 5) Material
+The material parameters for the steel plate can be entered in the *MPM Material* field.
+The default parameters of *MPM Material* are the ones from steel.
+XXX Bild anpassenXXX

+The material nodes correspond to the following parameters:
+- N: Name, e.g. Steel
+- CL: Constitutive Law, e.g. LinearElasticIsotropicPlaneStrain2DLaw
+- rho: Density
+- E: Young's Modulous
+- nue: Poisson ratio
+- c: Cohesion
+- phi: Internal friction angle
+- psi: Internal dilatancy angle
+- n: Number of particles per element
+- t: thickness of the element XXX Check which thickness is considered internallyXX

+As the default parameters are the parameters of the clamped plate of the example, only n, the number of particles per element, must be adapted.
+The default value of n is 3, but here a quadrilateral mesh is used.
+Therefore, the number of particles per element can be increased to 4.